pradeepponduri/code_templates/neo4j/generate_config/README.md

 # Create Neo4j Configuration File

-This code create a configuration file for neo4j with provided parameters in parameters.txt.
+This code creates configuration file needed for neo4j with provided parameters in parameters.txt.

 ## Files and description